Today’s tutorial is easy French Door Curtains to make yourself!

 Determine the Amount of Fabric You Need

-To determine how much fabric you need to purchase, choose the style of curtain panels you would like to make.
+To find out how much fabric you need to purchase, choose the style of curtain panels you would like to make.
 Measuring directions are below.

 Flat Curtain Panel